 CARING FOR YOUR POLE

-> Never cantilever your pole against the pool coping or solid objects like rocks.
-Although the Primate Pole is strong, it’s strength lies mainly in its ability to wear down much slower than aluminum from service work and is not designed to be leveraged against a hard surface.
-Generally speaking, we recommend using the Primate Pole as you would any aluminum pole with the assurance it will wear down much slower than aluminum.
+• Never cantilever your pole against the pool coping or solid objects.
+Although the Primate Pole is strong, it is not designed to be leveraged against a hard surface.
+Generally speaking, we recommend using the Primate Pole as you would an aluminum pole with the assurance it will wear down much slower than aluminum.
 Do not try to test the strength of the Primate pole outside of regular pool service work.
 It is not indestructible, and if used improperly as described it can break.

-> You must take apart your lock assembly approximately every 60 days in order to lube the cam and both sides of the nylon washer with a heavy silicone lube.
+To ensure your lever lock is functioning at its best, we recommend taking apart your lock assembly approximately every 90 days in order to clean it and apply fresh lube to the cam and both sides of the nylon washer.